 👪 Serving size

-This recipe makes 4 but you can change the number of servings by clicking on the blue serving size in the recipe card and selecting the number of servings you prefer.
+This creamy eggnog trifle recipe makes 4 servings.
+Have a larger crowd?
+You can change the number of servings by clicking on the serving size in the recipe card and selecting the number of servings you prefer.
 The ingredient amounts will then adjust accordingly.

 🌡️Storage

-Eggnog mousse is simple to make with instant pudding and whipped cream.
-And the addition of the whipped cream cuts down on the sweetness from the pudding and toffee bits.
-It also makes the texture lighter.
+This layered dessert with a simple eggnog mousse is a delicious dessert that's simple to make with instant pudding and whipped cream.
+The addition of the whipped cream cuts down on the sweetness from the pudding, eggnog, and toffee bits.
+It also makes the texture lighter and fluffier.

-I make this Eggnog Dessert using stemless wine glasses because it's practical and you don't have to buy any special glasses.
-However, you can use a parfait glass, dessert shot glass or almost any type of glass you desire.
-If you need some glasses, see my Amazon recommendations (in NOTES)
+I make this Eggnog Dessert using stemless wine glasses (affiliate link) because it's practical and you don't have to buy any special glasses.
+However, you can use a parfait glass, mason jars, dessert shot glass or almost any type of glass you desire.

 📋 Mini Eggnog Trifle Recipe